-The focus on ESG and stakeholder governance has shifted the question of whether a board of directors should take into account the interests of stakeholders other than shareholders, to how a board should do so.
-Directors need to grapple with a host of questions about the practical implications of this new paradigm, such as adjusting existing board functioning to reflect stakeholder governance, defining corporate "purpose" and shaping its "culture," integrating ESG considerations into long-term business strategy and measuring and delivering sustainable value to all stakeholders.
+In this environment, directors need to grapple with a host of questions about the practical implications of this new paradigm, such as adjusting existing board functioning to reflect stakeholder governance, defining corporate "purpose" and shaping corporate "culture," integrating ESG considerations into long-term business strategy and measuring and delivering sustainable value to all stakeholders.
 Directors are also facing questions about the contours of the board's legal obligations, and what, if any, modifications should be made to communications and engagement efforts with shareholders and other stakeholders.
-In addition, the current pandemic has heightened emphasis on effective and adaptive crisis management and events of recent weeks have shone a light on the role of all market participants in combatting social and racial inequality.
+In addition, the current pandemic has heightened the emphasis on effective and adaptive crisis management, and events of the past year have shone a light on the role of all market participants in combatting social and racial inequality.
+The legal rules as to directors' duties have not changed.
+What has changed are the expectations of investors and other stakeholders for (1) greater transparency, (2) deeper board engagement and oversight, (3) greater opportunity to engage with directors and (4) exercise of investor stewardship to further long-term, sustainable value creation.